vunamhung/plugin-boilerplate/src/plugin/readme.txt

 == Installation ==

-1. Upload `vnh_name` folder to the `/wp-content/plugins/` directory
+1. In your admin panel, go to Plugins -> Add New.
-2. Install and activate the Gutenberg WordPress plugin if you use WordPress lower than 5.0.
+2. Type `vnh_title` in the search form and press the 'Enter' key on your keyboard.
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Click on the `Activate` button to activate the plugin.
-4. You will be redirected to the `vnh_title` Welcome page to get your started
+3. So you done and you can start sync products form GearGag Platform to your Woocommerce site.

 == Frequently Asked Questions ==